mozilla-services/pulseguardian/README.md

  * You need to log out and log back in again if you added the currently logged-in user.

-Finally, you can run tests with (from your project root folder):
-`python test/runtests.py`.

 If you prefer, you can run the tests against a local RabbitMQ installation.
 For that you can run: `python test/runtests.py --use-local`.